 It is interesting to note that kosher salt weighs much less than a tablespoon of regular salt.
 One popular question often comes up: how much sodium does a tablespoon of kosher salt contain?
 One teaspoon of kosher salt has almost 1,800mg of sodium.

 The Himalayan Salt

 Also known as the pink salt, the Himalayan salt is sourced by hand from the foothills of the Himalayan Mountains.
 More than 300 million years ago, an ancient ocean existed where the Himalayan Mountains are present today.

 The ocean dried up and left a massive mineral-rich salt deposit in its wake that was buried deep underground by natural forces and created a mountain range.
 The rising mountains sealed off the Himalayan salt crystals from outside contamination, chemical, and pollutants.
-Thus, maintaining the pristine quality and purity of the salt.
+Thus, maintaining the pristine quality and sustainability of the salt.

 This pure salt finds its origin in the Khewra salt mine, the largest source of Himalayan salt.
 Khewra salt mine is also the second-largest salt mine on the planet.
 The mine is located in Khewra, Punjab region of Pakistan.
 It is located within a mineral-rich mountain that extends for more than 200 km.

 The Himalayan rock salt has time-tested properties because of which it is used in more than 360 Ayurvedic medicines.
 Some of these can treat high blood pressure, diabetes, obesity, and other medical issues.
 The salt is visually striking.